-Fried Bengal Gram Split and Black Gram Split Chutney Recipe
+How to Make Bengal Gram and Black Gram Chutney

-Introduction About Fried Bengal Gram Split and Black Gram Split Chutney
+About Fried Bengal Gram and Black Gram Chutney

 You can make many combinations of fried pulses for making chutney.
-Each chutney has unique flavor and taste.
-They go very well with hot rice.
-In fried Bengal gram split and black gram split chutney, the pulses blend so well to give an awesome taste that you are left with licking your fingers and wanting for more chutney.
-Apart from rich taste, both these pulses are a good source of fiber and protein.
-They are recommended foods for diabetics too.
+Each variety has a unique flavor and taste.
+This chutney goes well with steamed rice.
+Apart from rich taste, both the pulses used here are a good source of fiber and protein.
+These pulses are recommended foods for diabetics too.
 They even help to reduce cholesterol.

 - 5 dry red chilies, broken, moderate hot variety